Do You Need PayPal to Sell on eBay? PLUS 3 Great Alternatives to eBay!

 Cutting off access to cash flow support and a platform that a lot of users trust has made it much harder to run a business or even sell your secondhand items on the platform.

 However, there are also lots of benefits to using eBay's Managed Payments System too—particularly if you're someone who sells on eBay a lot.
+Your buyers pay with their credit or debit card, Google pay, Apple pay, and more way more easily than before.

 If you're looking for alternatives to an eBay store, there are plenty of other platforms to choose from.
 They each have different specialties, like Etsy for handmade products, Facebook Marketplace for secondhand items, and Amazon for bulk amounts of products.
 However, only eBay combines all of these and makes it easy for everyone to sell.